Baptouuuu/Sy/README.md

 ## Documentation

-The framework documentation is available in the [wiki](https://github.com/Baptouuuu/Sy/wiki).
+The framework documentation is available in the folder [docs](docs).

 ## Conventions